jonlpersson/ed-latimore/site/_posts/2023-11-11-beyond-the-surface-area-of-luck-lady-luck-in-4-d.md

 ![The surface area of luck](/assets/images/posts/1-2.png "Opportunity is a function of valuable work"){: width="1080" height="1080"}

 Luck is found in the area formed under the intersection of work and opportunity.
 You can increase this area by doing more work or cultivating more opportunities.
-I’ll define “work” and “opportunities” more precisely, but I first want to deliver a caveat:
+I’ll define “work” and “opportunities” more precisely.

 ### “Hard work” is not the same as “valuable work.”